Merve Uygül

 Merve Uygül (born 30 September 1988) is a Turkish female basketball player.
 The national plays Point guard.

 Club career

 Galatasaray

 On 8 August 2022, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

-As of July 2023, her contract has expired.
-Galatasaray club said goodbye to the player on July 6, 2023 by publishing a thank you message.
+Upon the expiry of her contract with Galatasaray, the club released a farewell message on July 6, 2023, thanking her for fighting "with dedication in our yellow and red jersey during our team's journey to the EuroCup final throughout the 2022-23 season.